-1. Election of Directors (L.A.
+A vote "FOR" Proposals 1, 2 and 3 is recommended by the Board of Directors: 1.
+Election of Directors (L.A.
 Bossidy, A.M.
 Fudge, P.X.
-Kelley, R.C.
-Winters , H.T.
-Yang) Instruction: To withhold authority to vote for any individual nominee(s), write the name(s) on the line below
+Kelley, to vote for any individual nominee(s), write the name(s) on the line below Control of Restated Certificate of Incorporation to increase A vote "AGAINST" Proposals 4 and 5 is 4.
+Shareowner proposal regarding director independence 3.
+Appointment of Independent Accountants FOR [] AGAINST [] ABSTAIN [] FOR [] AGAINST [] ABSTAIN [] Please sign exactly as name appears.
+Dated, 1997 Signed

-FOR all nominees WITHHOLD AUTHORITY

-(except as noted to the r ight) [] to vote for all nominees []

-2 Amondment of Destated Contificate of Topo e "AGAINST" Proposals 4 and 5 is

-2. Amendment of Restated certificate of inco prporation to increase authorized snares recomm nended by the Board of Directors:

-4. Share eowner proposal regarding director

-FOR [] AGAINST [] ABSTAIN [] indep pendence

-I.

-FOR [] AGAINST [] ABSTAIN []

-3. Appointment of Indepen dent Accountants

-eowner proposal regarding the annual

-FOR [] AGAINST [] ABSTAIN [] i erect LION OF ALLECTOIS

-FOR [] AGAINSI [] ADDIAIN [] I FOR [] AGAINST [] ABSTAIN []